vrd1243/tda_bees/README.txt

 Usage: python clustering_using_pca.py <input_pca_file> <output_prefix>
 Output: Generates equivalent files of STEP IVa:(b)-(e).

+STEP IVa: Run clustering-based phase-change algorithm to determine phase-change locations from files generated in STEP IIIa.
+Use file code/find_changepoint.py

+Usage: Usage: python find_changepoint.py <input_representation_file>
+Output: Returns changepoint locations.
+This will by default provide the first change-point.
+To get the next change-point, set the variable first_changepoint to the value of the first change-point.

-STEP IIIc: Run change-point based phase-change detection on the norms and PCA representation.
+STEP IVb: Run change-point (R) based phase-change detection on the norms and PCA representation.
 Use code/changepoint.R

-Usage: Rscript changepoint.R <input_representation_file>
+Usage: Rscript changepoint.R <input_representation_file> {pca|norm}
-Output: Returns the time-stamp of change-point.
+Output: Returns the changepoint location.
+To get values of n changepoints, set Q=n in the code.